 The fun of Air Traffic Control on your own PC

 The Raspberry Pi is a revolution in small computer technology.
 In case you haven’t heard, the Raspberry Pi is a complete computer system about the size of a credit card and is priced at only $35.
-It was designed in the UK as an inexpensive platform to teach programming and computer concepts in schools, and it has attracted a huge hobbyist following worldwide.
+It was designed in the UK as an inexpensive platform to teach programming and computer concepts in schools.
+Not unexpectedly, it has attracted a huge hobbyist following worldwide.
 You can buy a complete starter kit, including the computer, a power supply, case and memory card from Amazon and other retailers.
-With a few extra parts, you can build a sophisticated receiver for aircraft tracking using ADS-B technology.
+Add a few extra parts, and you can build a sophisticated receiver for aircraft tracking using ADS-B technology.

-You can use the Raspberry Pi as the core of a home theater PC, a router, a simple desktop computer, a video baby monitor or (the subject of this article) a receiver for aircraft positioning data that can be displayed in real time on your home PC.
+You can use the Raspberry Pi for many things.
+It can be the core of a home theater PC, a router, a simple desktop computer, a video baby monitor or (the subject of this article) a receiver for inflight aircraft data that can be displayed in real time on your home PC.

 This fun and educational hobby project is made possible by Flightaware, a web site for aviation enthusiasts.
 Flightaware has packaged a software load for the Raspberry Pi that is easy to install and configure.
 The only additional hardware you’ll need is a device called a software-defined radio receiver.
 It looks like a USB thumb drive, and plugs in the same way.

 Once you get the parts assembled and the software installed, you should set up a free account at Flightaware and connect your account with your new tracker.
 If you choose to feed Flightaware your live tracking data (the system will use a bit of your home internet bandwidth) you will be eligible for a free Enterprise-level account upgrade.
 You can find the details on their web site.

 - A Raspberry Pi computer (with case and power supply) Buy from Amazon

 - The SDR (software defined radio) Buy from Amazon